Final Challenge: Pick and Place Manipulator

 There are five steps, and five in-class days to work on this.
 Try as best as you can to keep up with the schedule, and you should be ready to go by the time Finals Week arrives.

 You have all the right pieces to build Articulated, spherical, or SCARA manipulator types, but I recommend that you build a SCARA type.
 We built this manipulator with just the first two joints in the Kinematic Diagrams part of class, in the second video, 'Set the Angles of Servos'.
-The first servo should move between 0 and 180 degrees, and the second servo should move between -90 and 90 degrees.
+The both servos should move between 0 and 180 degrees.
 You should be able to input some joint angles, and have the servos move to those angles.
-In this step, you will want to get your servo 'tuning' as close as possible: check 0, 45, 90, 135, and 180 degree angles for the first servo, and check -90, -45, 0, 45, and 90 degree angles for the second servo.
+In this step, you will want to get your servo 'tuning' as close as possible: check 0, 45, 90, 135, and 180 degree angles for both servos.
 You want these angles to be very accurate.
 Then, all you have to do is add the rack and pinion so that it moves vertically.
 When you attach the rack and pinion, attach it so that the two mounting holes on the rack are pointing down.
 Next, attach the electromagnet in its clip to the rack using two of the long M3 screws and two nuts.

-Now, when you wire everything up, you want to make one change from how we did it in the Kinematic Diagrams section: we want to wire the servo power to the external power supply, instead of wiring it to VDD on the PSoC.
+Now, when you wire everything up, you want to make one change from how we did it in the Kinematic Diagrams section: we want to wire the servo power (the red or orange wire of the servo) to the external power supply, instead of wiring it to VDD on the PSoC.
 This will give our servos more current even though we have more parts drawing current now.
 Make sure that ground of the power supply is connected to ground of the PSoC.

 Then, wire up the motor using the motor driver chip.
 We learned this in the DC Motors Torque and Speed section, in the third video 'Torque/Speed Curve'.